Investigating Generalization Behaviours of Generative Flow Networks: Experiments

 We run the setup explained in \S\ref{sec:method-distill}.
 To evaluate the models, we look at the distributional errors on $p(x; \theta)$.
 We use a 90\%-10\% train-test split.
 We report results in Figure~\ref{fig:distilled_full_data} and Figure~\ref{fig:gap_gfn_distilled}.

-First, we can see that learning $P_F$ and learning $F$ yield similar difficulty in the sense that the distributional errors are systematically close across tasks.
+First, we can see that learning $P_F$ and learning $F$ yield similar difficulty in the sense that the distributional errors are systematically close.
 Second, we see that the model is generalizing, getting sometimes even better scores than a model trained online on the entire states space (i.e. with no test set) as seen in Figure \ref{fig:gap_gfn_distilled}.
-The exception appears to be when evaluating the performance of the cliques task using the JS divergence metric, where the online GFlowNet yields marginally better performance than the distilled models.
-While expected, this second result is relevant, because it suggests that the difficulty of training a GFlowNet comes from both learning to model the flow functions themselves \emph{and} performing temporal credit assignment.

-We confirm these observation in sequence and grid environments (see \S\ref{ap:seq_grid_distilled_and_online}).
-We include further results in \S\ref{ap:ranking} where we assess how well GFlowNets assign probability mass to unvisited states in the graph generation tasks.
+While this result should be obvious, it confirms that the difficulty of training a GFlowNet comes from both learning to model the flow functions themselves \emph{and} performing temporal credit assignment. \begin{mycolorbox} \begin{observation} Flow functions and flow policies are learnable and standard neural networks generalize when predicting them. \end{observation} \end{mycolorbox} We confirm these observation in sequence and grid environments (see \S\ref{ap:seq_grid_distilled_and_online}).
+Further results in \S\ref{ap:ranking} assess how well GFlowNets (and TB~\cite{malkin2022trajectory} and FM~\citep{bengio2021flow}) generalize \emph{in rank} in the graph tasks.